Stephen McMullan: Fleetwood Town

+Caernarfon Town loan

 On 6 July 2024, McMullan joined Cymru Premier club Caernarfon Town on a season-long loan deal.
+He made 17 appearances in all competitions for the club during his loan spell.

+Waterford loans

 On 7 January 2025, McMullan joined League of Ireland Premier Division club Waterford on a season-long loan.
 He saved a penalty on 15 February 2025 in a 3–2 win away to Sligo Rovers at The Showgrounds in the opening league game of the season.
+He made 39 appearances in all competitions during his loan spell before returning to Fleetwood.

+On 15 December 2025, it was announced that McMullan would return to Waterford on a season long loan deal.

 International career

 He was called up to the Northern Ireland under-19 squad in September 2022.
 He received his first call up to the Northern Ireland senior team in November 2023.